huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - Can't close the last tab to exit the app.
 When the app is only showing a "start page" tab, I have to click the X button instead of use the shortcut Ctrl + W. Frankly, Alt+F4 is too less convenient.

+- Doesn't show up url when loading a new page until it's loaded or after several seconds.

 ## All of these browsers compared to Firefox

 Firefox has a quite advanced web proxy setting feature.